 Those suffering of Asthma, reduced libido, ulcers, GERD & acidity, renal pain, obesity and rhinitis.

 Especially useful in Atherosclerosis, Garlic is wonder herb for treating a wide range of heart related conditions.
-Garlic increases HDL (Good cholesterol) and reduces LDL (Bad cholesterol).
-It also lowers blood pressure, reduces arterial stiffness, and increases nitric oxide which improves circulation.
-Most Ayurvedic doctors recommend garlic to be taken daily by patients suffering with cardiac problems.
+Garlic, when combined with Lemon juice, increases HDL (good cholesterol), reduces LDL (bad cholesterol), lowers blood pressure, reduces arterial stiffness, and increases nitric oxide which improves circulation (see study).
+Most Ayurvedic doctors recommend garlic to be taken daily by patients suffering from cardiac problems.
 It has also been seen in research to improve exercise capacity in patients with heart conditions.
-Lets not forget the zinc content in garlic that is beneficial for the formation of thyroid hormone (thyroxine) and testosterone production, both of which are essential for cardio-vascular health.
+Let’s not forget the zinc content in garlic that is beneficial for the formation of thyroid hormone (thyroxine) and testosterone production, both of which are essential for cardiovascular health.

 Diet & Nutrition

 This antioxidant plays a major role in energy production and is vital in maintaining cardiac health.
-Patients with cardiac disease tend to have low levels of ATP (adenosine triphosphate), which in simple terms, is the source of energy for cells.
+Patients with heart disease tend to have low levels of ATP (adenosine triphosphate), which in simple terms, is the source of energy for cells.
 CoQ10 is essential in the production of ATP.
-CoQ10 also prevents plaque oxidation, enhances blood flow and is considered to be cardio-protective.
+CoQ10 also prevents plaque oxidation (see study), enhances blood flow (see study) and is considered to be cardio-protective.
 It is better to take a sustained release supplement of CoQ10.
-Natural sources include: organ meats like liver, kidneys and heart meat.
+Natural sources include organ meats like liver, kidneys and heart meat.

-This vitamin plays an important role in vascular elasticity and preventing calcification of plaques within the arteries by assisting in increasing Matrix Gla Protein (MGP) which inhibits calcification within the arteries.
+This vitamin plays an important role in vascular elasticity and preventing calcification of plaques within the arteries by assisting in increasing Matrix Gla Protein (MGP) which inhibits calcification within the arteries (see study).
 Vitamin K2 should be taken together with Vitamin D3.
 Natural sources of K2 are whole eggs, butter, milk, natto, cheese, chicken liver, and cheese.
 When supplementing with K2, a dose between 60-100mcg is enough.

 Try to include as many of these in your diet and remove packaged, frozen and processed foods.
 Sodas, bottled juices, and excessive caffeine should also be reduced.
 Refined flour & sugar are 2 major health destroyers and should be removed completely.
 Limit salt intake in hypertension and increase salt intake in hypotension.
 Get enough potassium and healthy fats.

-Yoga, has a wide range of benefits and can greatly improve heart health.
-The yogic breathing exercise known as “Alternate nostril breathing” is referred to in Yogic terminology as “Nadi Shodhana Pranayam”, which means “Breath Control for Purification of Channels”.
-Although it is not well understood, this breathing exercise has been used to aid in numerous illnesses including heart conditions.
+Yoga has a wide range of benefits and can greatly improve heart health.
+The yogic breathing (pranayama) exercise known as “Alternate nostril breathing” is referred to in Yogic terminology as “Nadi Shodhana Pranayam”, which means “Breath Control for Purification of Channels”.
+Although it is not well understood, this breathing exercise has been used to aid in numerous illnesses including high blood pressure (see study).
 In my personal experience, I have witnessed many patients make great improvements in their health with the use of this breathing technique alone.
 Some doctors theorize that it is due to CNS regulatory effects and anti-stress effects of deep breathing.